bitzhuwei/CSharpGL/CSharpGL/Resources/readme.md

 ﻿# Note
-DO NOT rename or remove this folder!
+DO NOT rename or move this folder!
 # Embeded resources
 Every file in this folder(except this readme.md) will be embeded into CSharpGL.dll.
 And they work with ManifestResourceLoader.
 ```